Who We Are

-This notice provides information about how the school will use (or "process") personal data about individuals including: its staff; its current, past and prospective pupils; and their parents, carers or guardians (referred to in this policy as "parents").
+This document is intended to provide information about how the school will use (or "process") personal data about individuals including: our staff; current, past and prospective pupils and their parents, carers or guardians (referred to in this policy as "parents").
 This information is provided because Data Protection Law gives individuals rights to understand how their data is used.
 Staff, parents and pupils are all encouraged to read this Privacy Notice and understand the school’s obligations to its entire community.

 This Privacy Notice applies alongside any other information the school may provide about a particular use of personal data, for example when collecting data via an online or paper form.
 This Privacy Notice also applies in addition to the school's other relevant terms and conditions and policies, including:

-· the school's policy on taking, storing and using images of children (here)
+• the school's policy on taking, storing and using images of children

-· the school's IT policies, including its Pupil IT Acceptable Use Policy (here)
+• the school's IT policies, including its Acceptable Use policies and its e-safety policy

-Anyone who works for, or acts on behalf of, the school (including staff, volunteers, governors and service providers) should also be aware of and comply with the school's Staff Privacy Notice (here), which also provides further information about how personal data about those individuals will be used.
+Anyone who works for, or acts on behalf of, the school (including staff, volunteers, governors and service providers) should also be aware of and comply with the school's data protection policy for staff

 Responsibility for Data Protection

-The School has appointed the Bursar, Mr Tony Mountain, as the Data Protection Officer.
-Mr Mountain will deal with requests and enquiries concerning the school’s uses of your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this policy and data protection law.
-The Data Protection Officer may be contacted through the school at its registered address, by telephone (01224 584466) or by email (email@example.com.)
+The School has appointed the Head of Finance and Operations as the Information Officer.
+The I.O. will deal with requests and enquiries concerning the school’s uses of your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this policy and data protection law.
+The I.O. may be contacted through the school at its registered address, by telephone (01224 584466) or by post.

 Why the School Needs to Process Personal Data